 Until a few weeks ago, when my mom sent us a copy of the PBS documentary The Hobart Shakespeareans.
 We watched it on a quiet Sunday evening after Ella was in bed.
 A month later, I’ve read all three of Rafe Esquith’s books in their entirety.

-Although his books tend to gear more toward public school teachers, I found enormous inspiration for homeschooling (which I plan to do with our children, as I’ve mentioned before), but even if you have no interest in homeschooling, I think many of the principles and methods he discusses could be incorporated with great success into any family.
+Although books by Rafe Esquith tend to gear more toward public school teachers, I found enormous inspiration for homeschooling (which I plan to do with our children, as I’ve mentioned before), but even if you have no interest in homeschooling, I think many of the principles and methods he discusses could be incorporated with great success into any family.

 I like Teach Like Your Hair’s on Fire because it has such detail about what he teaches and how he approaches different subjects.
 There Are No Shortcuts is a really great overview of his teaching philosophies and goals.
 Lighting Their Fires was by far my least favorite – if you’ve read the other two, I think you can skip it.